RPTST/Linux-Gaming-Setup/README.md

 8.  distro

 **Packages:**
-*These is the list of commands used not package names because on different distros there is a different package name*
+*This is the list of used commands not package names because on different distros the package name might be different*
 1.  glxinfo